briandfoy/briandfoy.github.io/_posts/2021-03-10-uncle-bob-lesson-3.md

 	* When you release code, you know it works.
 	* It will be as high as quality code as it can be in the time given.
 	* Mercury space program had a "sprint" length of one day
 * You do not slow down with product age.
-"Stable productibity"
+"Stable productivity"
 	* code messes cause slowness.
 * Inexpensive adaptability
 	* hard to change software might as well be hardware